Promoting Participation in Discussions

 Stakeholder Roles

 • Assign roles based on the stakeholders in a scenario you have presented.
-In a hospital scenario, stakeholders could include physicians, nurse, the patient, family members of the patient, hospital staff, the billing office, the medical supplies department, and the pharmacy (Smith, 2008).
+In a hospital scenario, stakeholders could include physicians, nurses, the patient, family members of the patient, hospital staff, the billing office, the medical supplies department, and the pharmacy (Smith, 2008).

 Invented Dialogues